sdsz20142087/my-academic-page/content/authors/admin/_index.md

 In April of 2022, I worked as a software development engineer intern at OPPO.

-Now, I am an incoming software development engineer intern at Yahoo.
+Now, I am a software development engineer intern at Yahoo.

 My motto: Death is more universal than life; everyone dies but not everyone lives.